-Second begin with the change agents.
-With this group, clearly identify the purpose, goals, milestones and timelines, your expectations for them and to create excitement for how this change will benefit the team, the company, the customers and the employees.
+Second, begin with the change agents.
+With this group, identify the purpose, goals, milestones, and timelines, your expectations for them, and create excitement for how this change will benefit the team, the company, the customers, and the employees.

-Third meet with the change resistors.
-This is a leader’s opportunity to use all of the influence they can muster.
-What is really important with this group involves the keen listening and clear, honest communication skills of the leader.
+Third, meet with the change resistors.
+This meeting is a leader’s opportunity to use all the influence they can muster.
+What is essential to this group involves keen listening and the leader’s straightforward, honest communication skills.
 A template for this conversation is as follows:

-2. Allow this group, with impunity, to blow holes through the W, W, W, H and W. They need to know this is the place to have this conversation, while they can still influence the who,what, when, how and why, not in the break room or hallway, because that changes the conversation from productive to destructive and that is unacceptable.
+2. Allow this group, with impunity, to blow holes through the W, W, W, H, and W. They need to know this is the place to have this conversation.
+The change resistors will learn they can still influence conversations and be less inclined to have these conversations in the break room or hallway.
+As leaders, we know the “hallway conversations become unproductive to destructive.

 3. Listen carefully to this group.
-You will often hear real change enhancements, improvements and discoveries are uncovered that result in a better change.
+You will often hear enhancements, improvements, and discoveries are revealed; the result is an improved change process.
 The side benefit of this is some of these change resistors now feel part of the project and solution and become change advocates for the change adding to the counter-balance to the remaining change resistors and equivocators.

-Fourth meet with the change equivacators.
-If possible have one of the change agents and one of the converted change resistors join you to tell the who, what, when, how and why.
-In most cases the change neutrals fall into support quickly once they fully understand the key reason for change.
+Fourth, meet with the change equivocators.
+In most cases, the change neutrals fall into support quickly once they fully understand the reasons for the change.

-Fifth, meet with the group together if possible.
-This meeting is specifically designed to restate the change, the who, what, when, how and why and to clearly set expectations around timelines, milestones, quality, commitment and execution.
-This is not a time for a passive voice, “We should do this because…” Or “We will try to hit this milestone by…” This requires an active voice, “we will…” “We must…” “Our timeline is not negotiable…” Also this is when consequences are broadly identified; what will happen to members of the team if we don’t implement change or they fail to fulfill their requirements in the timeline.
-I’m not saying timelines and milestones are not flexible but the need to be argued when the goals are set not when they’ve been missed.
+Fifth, meet with the group together.
+This meeting is to restate the change, “the who, what, when, how, and why,” and to set the expectations, timelines, milestones, and quality expectations.
+Meeting with this group is not a time for a passive voice, “We should do this because…” Or “We will try to hit this milestone by…” This meeting requires an active voice, “We will…” “We must…” “Our timeline is not negotiable…” Also, this is when performance consequences are identified; what will happen to team members if we don’t implement change or they fail to fulfill their requirements in the timeline?
+I’m not saying schedules and milestones are not flexible, but they need to be argued when the goals are set, not when they’ve been missed.

-Eighth is to hold a post-mortem with the team.
-This serves two purposes.
-One, to understand and learn from what went well and what could have gone better and two, as a platform to launch the next change initiative because we know, change is the status quo…
+The Eighth is to hold a post-mortem with the team.
+The post-mortem serves two purposes.
+One, to understand and learn from what went well and what could have gone better, and two, as a platform to launch the next change initiative because we know change is the status quo.